asanmateu/emails2query-tool/README.md

 ## Updates

 I will be updating the script when we review errors, please either pull from your IDE connecting to this remote repository or simply replace the tool folder with a new unzipped download of the repository.
-If additional functionalities are added I will make it clear in a new section above instructions.
+If additional **functionalities OR requirements** are added I will make it clear in a new section above instructions.